FromSoft-Modding-Committee-FSMC/FSModTool/README.md

 * Shadow Tower [SLPS-01420, SLUS-00863]
 * Shadow Tower Demo from PlayStation Underground v2.4 [SCUS-94298]

-**BEWARE:** The main focus is still KF2.
-King's Field 3 maps will load but will have incorrect entity/sound/weapon names and missing objects since we haven't documented KF3 yet and the KF2 names are loaded instead.
+As of writing, King's Field III maps will load but will have incorrect entity/sound/weapon names and missing objects since we haven't documented KF3 yet and the KF2 names are loaded instead.
 Support for all games except KF2 is only for loading model and texture files.

 # Credit where it's due
 This project could not have been written without TheStolenBattenberg's [Psycpros](https://github.com/TheStolenBattenberg/Psycpros) project.